-- The I-20 Form ,endorsed for travel and signed by Dana Bays or Paul DeYoung.
-Make sure you contact one of them and obtain your I-20 signature every six months or before travelling abroad.
+Form ,endorsed for travel and signed by Dana Lawson.
+Make sure you get a new I-20 signature every six months or before travellingabroad.

-- A current passport valid for at least six months after the date of your reentry or, if you are from one of the countries listed here, a passport that is current through the date of reentry.
+A current passport valid for at least six months after the date of your reentry.

 Though we advise you to carefully store your documents in safe locations, loss or theft of documents can happen.
 Here is some information about what to do when you are missing an important immigration document:

-- The I-20 can be reprinted by a school official.
-Please contact Dana Bays or Paul DeYoung to get your I-20 replaced.
-If the situation is urgent and neither of them are available, contact SEVP at SEVIS.source@DHS.gov.
+Lost I-20: The I-20 can be reprinted by a school official.
+Please contact Dana Lawson to get your I-20 replaced.
+If the situation is urgent and Dana is not available, contact SEVP at SEVIS.source@DHS.gov.
 In the email, give your name, your SEVIS ID number if you have it (N followed by 10 digits on your Form I-20), the name of your school, and your contact information (include your current address, telephone number, and email address if possible).
 Briefly describe your situation and what concerns or problems you have.